10m+

 What happens to my state pension if I move abroad?

-If you live abroad or are planning to move abroad and want to claim state pension, you’ll need to contact the International Pension Centre.
+If you live abroad or are planning to move abroad and want to claim the state pension, you’ll need to contact the International Pension Centre.

 You can then arrange for your state pension to be paid directly into a bank account, either located in the UK or in the country where you’re living now.
-You can choose to be paid every four or 13 weeks.

 Should I wait before taking my state pension?